-Dynamic stretching involves completing a few stretching exercises with the addition of movement.
-Contrary to popular static recovery stretches that involve holding a certain position for an extended period of time, dynamic stretches involve lengthening the muscles through movement.
+Warming up before a running usually involves completing a few dynamic stretching exercises with the addition of movement.
+These exercises differ from the static recovery stretches you might do after a run that involve holding a certain position for a certain amount of time.

 7 Must Do Dynamic Warm Up Exercises for Running